User Onboarding Gamification: The 4 Step Formula for SaaS Success In-App

-- Welcome screens allowing the user to choose their avatars to elicit information about their role and use case, checklists with financial incentives for completing each task corresponding to key activation points, and leaderboards encouraging rivalry between users of company accounts are all gamification elements.
+- Use welcome screens allowing the user to choose their avatars to elicit information about their role and use case

 - Adding gamification to your onboarding doesn’t require the time and resources of your engineering team.
-It can be built straight from your browser with no-code tools like Userpilot (as an ‘experience layer’ on top of your UI).
+It can be built straight from your browser with no-code tools like Userpilot.

 What is user onboarding gamification?